Libres-coder/ParseFlow/docs/development/architecture.md

   private server: Server;
   private resourceManager: ResourceManager;
   private toolManager: ToolManager;

   constructor(config: ServerConfig) {
     this.server = new Server(
-      { name: "parseflow", version: "1.0.0" },
+      { name: 'parseflow', version: '1.0.0' },
       { capabilities: { resources: {}, tools: {} } }
     );
     this.setupHandlers();
   }

   private setupHandlers(): void {
     // Resource 处理
-    this.server.setRequestHandler(
-      ListResourcesRequestSchema,
-      this.handleListResources.bind(this)
-    );

-    this.server.setRequestHandler(
-      ReadResourceRequestSchema,
-      this.handleReadResource.bind(this)
-    );
+    this.server.setRequestHandler(ListResourcesRequestSchema, this.handleListResources.bind(this));

+    this.server.setRequestHandler(ReadResourceRequestSchema, this.handleReadResource.bind(this));

     // Tool 处理
-    this.server.setRequestHandler(
-      ListToolsRequestSchema,
-      this.handleListTools.bind(this)
-    );

-    this.server.setRequestHandler(
-      CallToolRequestSchema,
-      this.handleCallTool.bind(this)
-    );
+    this.server.setRequestHandler(ListToolsRequestSchema, this.handleListTools.bind(this));

+    this.server.setRequestHandler(CallToolRequestSchema, this.handleCallTool.bind(this));
   }

   async start(): Promise<void> {
     const transport = new StdioServerTransport();
     await this.server.connect(transport);